teuben/dc2019/scripts4paper/DC_script.md

 # DC_script

+It should be noted that this version will only support CASA 6.

 ## Preparing (new in May 2021)

-It should be noted that this May 2021 version will only support CASA 6.

 First an outline how to use the scripts in this directory:

-1) Before using these scripts, you will need to configure to set the script, data and working directory for your scripts to use your own directories, as oppsed to the current one.
+1) Before using these scripts, you will need to configure to set the script, data and working directory for your scripts to use your own directories, as opposed to the current defaults.
 You need to execute the **configure** script from the scripts4paper directory, e.g.